-The annual DWSRF infrastructure needs survey was sent out to all public water systems.
-A ranking system developed by the Department was used to prioritize and establish the funding order for infrastructure projects that could be funded by the DWSRF.
-The surveys indicated 394 eligible projects with just under \$1 billion in infrastructure needs.
-The DWSRF provided 6 loans in 2020 for a total of \$9,235,000 with \$1,634,000 of that provided in forgiveness assistance.
+The annual infrastructure needs survey was sent out to all public water systems.
+A ranking system developed by NDEE was used to prioritize and establish the funding order for DWSRF assistance.
+The submitted surveys indicated 385 eligible projects with just under \$1.3 billion in infrastructure needs.
+The DWSRF provided 19 loans and amendments in 2022 for a total of \$76,234,530 with \$3,791,287 of that provided in forgiveness assistance.
+The majority of these loans were pre-BIL and pre-Build America Buy America.